Dregdael/Empathy_Classification_PBC4cip/README.md

 From the EmpatheticConversations database, we provide the steps to replicate the work as follows:

-1. Use the EmpatheticConversations.xlsx file in addition to the Main_Representation_Preparation code to prepare the databse into a form that separates the individual features.
+1. Use the EmpatheticConversations.xlsx file in addition to the Main_Representation_Preparation code to prepare the database into a form that separates the individual features.
-   Each data point represents a text utterance comprised of the following features. https://pub.mdpi-res.com/applsci/applsci-12-09407/article_deploy/html/images/applsci-12-09407-g005.png?1663830566
+   Each data point represents a text utterance comprised of the following features: https://pub.mdpi-res.com/applsci/applsci-12-09407/article_deploy/html/images/applsci-12-09407-g005.png?1663830566
 3. Separate the data into five folds using the Waikato Environment for Knowledge Analysis (WEKA): https://www.cs.waikato.ac.nz/ml/weka
    We have decided to provide our own folds, they can be found in the "Folds" folder.
-   The folds must be separated into training and testing data presenting the following format:
+   The folds must be separated into training and testing data using the following format:
   *   Empathyabase-'+(number of fold)+'tra.csv  for the training set
   *   Empathyabase-'+(number of fold)+'tst.csv  for the test set
    We provide the .arff and .csv files for each of our folds.